 Sometimes an audio recording can be useful, especially if you are recording a road rage incident that might be slightly off-camera.
 Remember also that they can record admissions of guilt.
 On a motorbike, wind noise may be an issue unless the microphone is well shielded.

 But there are some rules you should stick to once the dashcam is installed in your vehicle.
-According to this source, you must inform your passengers they are recorded, especially for Uber drivers.
+If you are using a dashcam for business purposes and recording inside the car, you must comply with the Privacy Act, and you must inform your passengers they are recorded.

 Mounting the unit